azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Using the Azure Portal, navigate to Data Explorer for your Cosmos DB Collection
+1. Using the Azure Portal, navigate to Data Explorer for your Cosmos DB Collection.

 #### Exit criteria